fabxc/prometheus/promql/README.md

 Looking at the actual code should reveal that it is not as much of an issue as this whole explanation might let you think.

+### Functions

+Using reflection for functions (like text/template does) was considered.
+There are few times where reflection makes sense.
+This seemed to be one of it.
+Having the functions define what data they want through their argument types would have been nice.
+In general, though, there are edge cases in `delta` etc. that would make it overly complicated.
+Leaving it as it is seems to provide greater flexibility.
+However, with the evaluator object, evaluating the arguments became a bit cleaner.

+Type constraints are now a bit stronger for functions - summed up, giving up a bit here, gaining a bit there... it boils down to minor differences that are not all that important in practice.

 ## Engine